Hundreds queue up as Windsor Castle opens for first time since Queen’s death

 “It’s like when you’ve sold your house and all the history is gone.”

-Both Ms Daley and Ms Gotharg had been supporters of the monarchy for a long time.
+Both Ms Daley and Ms Gotharg have been supporters of the monarchy for a long time.

 Ms Daley said: “My father was in the Irish Guards and he did the coronation.
 So I had an interest from when I was a little girl.”